 Hear from decision-makers and evaluators on how to assess the effectiveness of your advocacy in a Webinar sponsored by the Society for Neuroscience and Research!
 America

 Speaking to students and advocates on advoacacy and policy change evaluation at Stanford University (2017)

 Ideal for evaluators, change makers, and funders, this is the authoritative guide to advocacy and policy change evaluation.

 Annette L Gardner, PhD, MPH

 A broad thinker, I take a creative and collaborative approach to working with clients.
-I am well-versed in supporting organizational learning and working with stakeholders to apply evaluation findings to program and/or policy improvement and achieving desired outcomes.
+I am well-versed in supporting organizational foresight and learning, and working with stakeholders to use research and evaluation findings to strengthen programs and/or policies.

 Trained as a Political Scientist, my research and evaluation interests include: support implementation of health care reform, strengthen the health care safety net, build healthy communities, and advance evaluation of advocacy and policy change initiatives.
 I have worked with international, national, state and local organiations in the nonprofit, government, and education arenas.